Pipeline encroachment: What can the oil and gas industry do to mitigate the crisis?

 The United States alone has over 2.6 million miles of oil and gas pipelines.
 Of the many pipeline accident causes that occur to oil and gas pipelines, approximately 80% of all the accidents are caused by impacts (mechanical damage) to the pipeline from a digging or excavation activity.
 The largest source of failure for a pipeline is damage from outside forces.
 Even an accidental scratch made by a farmer digging near a pipeline can, in time, turn into a dangerous and costly rupture.

-The pipeline operators must, at all times, monitor the density of the population in close proximity to their pipelines, and adjust their margin of safety as needed.
-These companies often use ground patrols, either by ATV or foot, or fly planes over pipeline rights-of-way using pilots trained to visually detect a release.
-But these processes are tedious, labor intensive, incredibly expensive not to mention potentially dangerous.
+The pipeline operators must, at all times, monitor the density of the population in close proximity to their pipelines and adjust their margin of safety as needed.
+These companies often use ground patrols, either by ATV or by foot, or fly planes over pipeline rights-of-way using pilots trained to visually detect a release.
+But these processes are tedious, labor-intensive, incredibly expensive not to mention potentially dangerous.

 In total, there have been almost 600 serious injuries, more than 125 fatalities, 300 explosions, more than 800 fires, 30,000 people who had to be evacuated and a staggering 4 billion USD worth of losses due to the damages.
 These tragedies often ruin the company’s reputation.
 Hence the industry just needs to fix the problem before it's too late.

-Data shows that pipelines and people pose life threatening risks to one another.
-A major natural gas transmission pipeline has a potential to rupture and explode, harming people and property; a major hazardous liquid pipeline has a potential to spill its contents into a river, contaminate drinking water, or release hazardous vapors, causing public health and environmental problems; a gas distribution line has a potential to leak and ignite causing an explosion in a city.
+Data shows that pipelines and people pose life-threatening risks to one another.
+A major natural gas transmission pipeline has the potential to rupture and explode, harming people and property; a major hazardous liquid pipeline has the potential to spill its contents into a river, contaminate drinking water, or release hazardous vapors, causing public health and environmental problems; a gas distribution line has a potential to leak and ignite causing an explosion in a city.
 At the same time, a landowner or city may improperly plant deep-rooted trees too near a pipeline, introducing a potential damage source to that line.